Track3D

 Best Practices for Project Teams To Minimize Rework in Construction

 Rework is not usually the result of one major mistake.
-It is a build-up of small errors that remain unnoticed.
+It is a build-up of several small errors that remain unnoticed.
 Introducing good practices and improving collaboration can eliminate the majority of such issues.
-Project teams can adopt some practical measures to avoid rework getting to the site.
+Project teams can adopt some practical measures to avoid rework when getting to the site.
+Listed here are some of them:

 Align Early During Preconstruction

-The early alignment will help the teams in the following:
+The early alignment will help the teams to:

 • Set the right expectations before the job starts